Fred Hirsch (entrepreneur): Highland Springs Resort

 In 1927, Fred and his brother, William Walter Hirsch, bought Dr. Isaac Smith's property in Southern California and developed a vegetarian health resort, Highland Springs Resort – now Highland Springs Ranch & Inn.
 Fred Hirsch operated a vegetarian restaurant on the property which served produce grown on the land.
 Hirsch also cultivated and operated a grape vineyard.
 The resort became known as “The Last Resort” due to those who visited, in search of healing after medical methods didn't work.
 Among people travelling to Highland Springs for healing purposes, the resort became a location that Albert Einstein regularly visited whenever he went to Caltech in Pasadena.
 Celebrities, including Ernest Hemingway, Roy Rogers, Bob Hope, and Elizabeth Taylor, were also known to frequent the resort.
 The Rosin brothers purchased the Highland Springs property from the Hirsch brothers in 1948.

 Criticism

 On October 14, 1931, Arthur M. Hyde, Secretary of Agriculture, claimed Hirsch's marketing of Professor Arnold Ehret's Innerclean Intestinal Laxative Formula to be “false and misleading”.
 Hirsch was issued a lawsuit where 125 cartons of Innerclean were seized.
 The product was released back to Hirsch under the condition that he pay a $4,000 bond and remove the advertisement on the packages, under the supervision of the United States Department of Agriculture.

-Legacy

-Hirsch's efforts to keep Arnold Ehret’s books accessible influenced other naturopathic leaders, including David Wolfe, Dr. Robert Morse N.D., and Alfredo Bowman (Dr. Sebi).
-Steve Jobs, founder of Apple Inc. and pioneer of the personal computer revolution of the 1970s and 1980s, was inspired by books published by Hirsch, including Arnold Ehret's Mucusless Diet Healing System and Rational Fasting.
-Hirsch eventually sold Ehret Literature Publishing Company to Alvin Last in 1979.

-In a 2018 interview with Woody Harrelson, he mentions "“I think the best book I’ve read was written around 1910 by Arnold Ehret, who was a guy Jack Nicholson mentioned to me...It’s called 'The Mucusless Diet.'
-And he has another one called “Rational Fasting” and both of those books have so much great information."”
-In 2020, UFC Hall of Famer Rashad 'Suga' Evans made positive mention of the Mucusless Diet Healing System and Arnold Ehret on the Joe Rogan Podcast.

-Natural health advocate Prof. Spira, owner of Mucus-free Life LLC, publishes several of Hirsch's works under his own Breathair Publishing Company, including an annotated, revised, and edited version of Hirsch's edition of Arnold Ehret's Mucusless Diet Healing System.